 Please note that the Everlywell Indoor & Outdoor Allergy Test does NOT test for celiac disease, food sensitivities or allergies.
 For more information on food sensitivity testing, please see this article.
 For more information on getting tested for celiac disease, please read this article.

 Interested in testing yourself for indoor and outdoor allergens?
-Order a test by CLICKING HERE and enter the code GOODFORYOU10 for 10 percent off – sweet!
+Order a test by CLICKING HERE and enter the code GOODFORYOU10 for 10 percent off.

 How to Take the Test

 You can take any Everlywell tests in the privacy of your home.
-No need to make a doctor visit, take time off of work, or beg your doctor to order such a test on your behalf.
+Don’t we live in a great era where we can do allergy testing at home without having to take time of of work to visit a doctor, and then beg your doctor to order such a test on your behalf.

 The test kit arrives in your mailbox within days of placing your order, and the kit contained the following: